 Close Coupled Toilet

 This is your bog standard (sorry!) toilet where the cistern sits directly above the pan.
 The cistern is mounted to the wall while the pan is fixed to floor.
 The name close coupled comes from the cistern being closer to the pan than old type toilets where the cistern was mounted high on the wall above the pan and connected with a long pipe.

 Wall hung toilets are ideal for small spaces, and great for creating a contemporary look in your bathroom.
-These toilets hang from the wall thanks to a sturdy metal frame, which along with the cistern, is hidden away in the wall.
-And because it’s elevated it makes cleaning easier – plus there’s no pipes to catch dust.
+This type of toilet hangs from the wall thanks to a sturdy metal frame, which along with the cistern, is hidden away in the wall.
+Being elevated it makes floor cleaning easier – plus there’s no pipes to catch dust.

 Also known as a fully shrouded toilet, with a back to wall toilet the cistern is hidden away (or fully shrouded) either within the toilet itself or in a furniture unit so that the back of the toilet sits flush to the wall.
 This makes for a neater finish with no plumbing on show, and like the wall hung toilet, it’s easier to clean as there are no external pipes to gather dust.